 To strike the perfect balance, you need to find a Shopify theme that provides filtering options on the category pages where all the products can be listed.
 This format tackles several issues: All the products on the page get crawled and ranked by search engines and yet the page load speed is not compromised.
 Only the images that the viewer is currently viewing will load, the rest will load once the viewer scrolls down the page.

-Even though the page load time issue is more or less resolved, customers might not want to scroll through hundred of products, if that’s how many products you have on your site.
-This is where the filter becomes extremely useful; customers that aren’t looking for anything specific and are just browsing will be more likely to scroll through the products at their leisure, while those who are looking for something in particular can make use of the many filters to get them to the products that truly match their purchase intent.
+Even though the page load time issue is more or less resolved, customers might not want to scroll through hundreds of products, if that’s how many products you have on your site.
+This is where the filter becomes extremely useful; customers that aren’t looking for anything specific and are just browsing will be more likely to scroll through the products at their leisure, while those who are looking for something, in particular, can make use of the many filters to get them to the products that truly match their purchase intent.
 However, this will require your Shopify theme to allow for multiple filters to be placed on the category pages, so choose wisely!

 Shopify Themes for Homepages

 Your homepage can be where you weave and tell your brand’s story.
 This will give the user an essence of what you and your brand stand for – and this will most definitely reflect throughout your Shopify theme as well.
 This is also the page that will attract the most returning customers or any referrals.
-Referrals will “get the feel” of your brand by exploring your website but will be most likely to base their first impression off of your homepage.
+Referrals will “get the feel” of your brand by exploring your website but will be most likely to base their first impression on your homepage.

 This is why your homepage needs to have engaging content, portray the best that your brand has to offer and overall have a welcoming and warm feel to it.
 The more comfortable a newcomer is on your website, the higher the chance of them turning into a customer.